Visperi/OsrsHelper/README.md

 4. Register the bot into discord api with your account and copy your token into file Credentials.json
 5. Add the bot into a server, run Main.py and get further help with command `!help`

+# Todo
+- Fix timestamps to work in any timezone
+- Translate the code into english
+- Make the code work without downloading finnish version
+- Make the prefix customizable
+- Custom welcome messages

 ## Licence
 MIT License